Usama01TN/NGL.LINK-BotherBot/README.md

 The author is not responsible for misuse, including harassment, bullying, or any harmful activity performed with this software.

 ## Features:
-- Supports multiple usernames
+- Supports multiple usernames.
-- Custom message input
+- Custom message input.
-- Automated repeated sending
+- Automated repeated sending.
-- Compatible with Python 2 and Python 3
+- Compatible with Python 2 and Python 3.

 ## Requirements:
 - Python